-Plum formed the free improv group Susurrations with Legalliene in 2011 and in 2012 she launched Plum Records and released her solo EP 'The Tunnel Recordings' followed in 2015 by her debut album 'Plangent'.
-In 2016 this was followed by 'Everything Is Becoming Science Fiction' a collaboration with Graham Dunning, Ian Stonehouse and John Harries and 'Unsung', a collection of early sound works from installations and films.
+After performing internationally since 2002 with her sound art installations using extended vocal technique, Plum formed the free improv group Susurrations with Legalliene in 2011 and in 2012 she launched Plum Records releasing her first solo EP of a capella folk songs 'The Tunnel Recordings' followed in 2015 by her debut album 'Plangent' which fused folk, field recordings and spoken word.
+In 2016 this was followed by 'Everything Is Becoming Science Fiction' a collaboration inspired by JG Ballard’s short stories with Graham Dunning, Ian Stonehouse and John Harries and 'Unsung', a collection of early sound works from installations and film soundtracks.
 In 2016 she formed PlumPyneThornton, a free improv trio with Andy Pyne (Map 71) and composer/pianist/writer Timothy Thornton and joined The Larsens all female noise choir as a founding member.
-Plum is a visiting lecturer in Interdisciplinary Practice, Sound and Media at Goldsmiths University Of London and the University of Brighton.
-She is the founder of Bechdel, a DIY event platform for female experimental/noise/spoken word/improv/free folk/free jazz/folk/Neo classical acts and is based between the UK and Denmark.
+In 2018 Plum completed her contemporary scores, live album, exhibition and publication project ‘Taut” funded by ACE, and formed a trio with Alex Ward and Yoni Silver.
+Plum teaches workshops, is a visiting lecturer at Goldsmiths University Of London and the University of Brighton, and is Associate Lecturer at LCC.
+She is the founder of Bechdel, a DIY event platform for female and non-binary experimental/noise/spoken word/improv/free folk/free jazz/folk/Neo classical acts and is based between the UK and Denmark.